NHL free agency: What did the Bruins do?

-BOSTON, M.A.
-(WPRI) — The Boston Bruins announced Wednesday the following free agent signings and transactions:
+BOSTON (WPRI) — The Boston Bruins announced Wednesday free agent signings and transactions.

 Here is the press release from the Bruins: